Cricket-New Zealand end long drought, thrash South Africa in first test | Sports-Games

 Cricket-New Zealand end long drought, thrash South Africa in first test

-It's the way we want to play and have played for NZ for a long time now."
-Resuming at 34-3 in their second innings at the Hagley Oval in Christchurch, South Africa lost their remaining seven wickets in only two-and-a-half hours, their batters having no answer to New Zealand's relentless pace attack.
-Southee bowled with his usual precision, taking 5-35, while Player of the Match Matt Henry picked up 2-32 to add to the seven wickets he collected in the first innings.

-New Zealand completed a one-sided demolition of a pitiful South Africa, winning the first test by an innings and 276 runs before lunch on day three day on Saturday.
+New Zealand captain Tom Latham hailed a "perfect performance" after his team completed a one-sided demolition of a pitiful South Africa, winning the first test by an innings and 276 runs before lunch on day three day on Saturday.

-Tim Southee took five wickets as New Zealand bowled out South Africa for 111 in their second innings, a paltry total that was actually better than their first innings haul.
-The result ended a 16-match winless streak by New Zealand in tests between the two nations.
+Tim Southee took five wickets as New Zealand bowled out South Africa for 111 in their second innings, a paltry total that was nonetheless than their first innings haul.
+The result ended a 16-match winless streak by the Blackcaps in tests between the two nations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)